SJSU272Lab/ELKPlot/README.md

 You need sudo access because normal user dont have permission as a normal user to write in /var/log in Linux.
 If you do not have sudo access, then change location of file generated to ~/iis.log in java code, mounted volume in docker-compose for logstash part and also in filebeat paths at the beginning.

-Create a folder called 'app' in your host inside /var/log directory as java utility that creates and dumps dummy logs in /var/log/app/iis.log file.
+Create a folder called 'app' in your host inside /var/log/ directory as java utility that creates and dumps dummy logs in /var/log/app/iis.log file.
 Also, the iis.log file is created if not already existing, and logs are appended to it everytime we run the java utility.

 As you can see, you have 2 versions of the utility in log-generator directory - random and increasing.
-Go to each one of them to compile and run both app using below commands.
+Go to each one of them and run below commands in both of them.

 ```
 javac ProjectLogs.java